Handshake: Modern customs

 There are various customs surrounding handshakes, both generally and specific to certain cultures:

 The handshake is commonly done upon meeting, greeting, parting, offering congratulations, expressing gratitude, or as a public sign of completing a business or diplomatic agreement.
-In sports or other competitive activities, it is also done as a sign of good sportsmanship.
+In sports, it is also done as a sign of good sportsmanship.
 Its purpose is to convey trust, respect, balance, and equality.
 If it is done to form an agreement, the agreement is not official until the hands are parted.

 Unless health issues or local customs dictate otherwise, a handshake is made usually with bare hands.
 It depends on the situation.